-From an audio engineer’s standpoint, brown noise is similar to pink noise but presents an even more drastic decrease in energy levels from low to high frequencies (in this case, a -6dB reduction per octave).
+From an audio engineer’s standpoint, brown noise is similar to pink noise but presents an even more drastic decrease in energy levels from low to high frequencies (in this case, a -6 dB reduction per octave).

-Brown noise sounds lower than white and pink noise and is commonly used for relaxation and concentration purposes, including reading.
+Brownian noise sounds lower than white and pink noise and is commonly used for relaxation and concentration purposes, including reading.

 In a nutshell, violet noise is the opposite of brown noise.
 Whereas brown noise sounds low and muffled, violet noise sounds high and bright.
 Generated by a similar random pattern, it adds 6dB per octave from the lowest to the highest octave.

 Blue noise can be perceived as a lighter version of violet noise, as only 3dB are added per octave from the lowest to the highest octave.
 It’s commonly used in audio dithering.
 It sort of sounds like a watering hose hiss, doesn’t it?

 To understand gray noise, it’s important to know the concept of A-weighting.
 The term refers to a sound measurement adjustment made according to how human ears perceive noise.
 Gray noise takes on the A-weighting frequency spectrum and feeds our ears with the opposite frequencies.